-- The average annual rate of global click fraud for SMEs is 14.1%. - Globally, the top five most affected invalid clicks SME sectors are photography (65% rate of invalid clicks), pest control (62%); locksmiths (53%), plumbing (46%), and waste removal (45%). - There has been a rise by 21% of click fraud by 21% during the period of COVID-19 - Countries suffering high click rates include SMEs in France (37%), Australia (18%) the UK (13%) and The United Sates (11%).

-The economic costs

-of click fraud for small business

-The average small business using Google Ads spends between \$9,000 and \$10,000 per month on their Google paid search campaigns, accounting for \$100,000 to \$120,000 per year.
+Key findings include - The average annual rate of global click fraud for SMEs is 14.1%. - Globally, the top five most affected invalid clicks SME sectors are photography (65% rate of invalid clicks), pest control (62%); locksmiths (53%), plumbing (46%), and waste removal (45%). - There has been a spike in COVID 19 with a further rise in click fraud peaking at 17% during the crisis - Countries suffering high click rates include SMEs in France (37%), Australia (18%) the UK (13%) and The United Sates (11%).
+The economic costs of click fraud for small business The average small business using Google Ads spends between \$9,000 and \$10,000 per month on their Google paid search campaigns, accounting for \$100,000 to \$120,000 per year.
 Based on the upper end of advertising on paid search, the average small business can lose more than \$15,000 a year to click fraud, usually perpetrated by rivals clicking on ads, or automated fraud, through bots.
-Like other forms of ad fraud, distressingly this situation has been considered the "cost of doing business".
-Draining of money that SMEs can ill afford to lose is bad enough.
+Like other forms of ad fraud, distressingly this situation has been considered the "cost of doing business".3 Draining of money that SMEs can ill afford to lose is bad enough.
 However invalid clicks perpetrated by competitors also denies small businesses valuable demographic data about prospective customers - with real data on customers supplanted by competitor clicks.
 This denies companies the opportunity to use data-driven insights gathered on their customers and a chance to ascertain future marketing campaign strategies.
 In the words of an ongoing SME court case about competitor click fraud "advertisers are deprived of the value of future customer relationships and acquisition of valuable demographic data regarding viewers who legitimately click on those advertisements."